Access to Energy

 Global access to electricity has been steadily rising in recent decades.

-This progress also holds true when we look at the total number of people without electricity access.
-In 2015, the total number without electricity fell below one billion for the first time in decades; very likely the first time in our history of electricity production.3
+This progress also holds when we look at the total number of people without electricity access.
+In 2015, the total number without electricity fell below one billion for the first time in decades, very likely the first time in our history of electricity production.3

-This is shown in the chart: in 1998 more than 1.5 billion didn't have electricity; by 2015 this had fallen below one billion.
+The chart shows that in 1998, more than 1.5 billion people didn't have electricity; by 2015, this had fallen below one billion, and it has continued to fall since then.

 The number of people without access to electricity by region and country

-Here we see a regional shift in electricity access over the past few decades: in 2000, nearly half of people in the world without access lived in South Asia.
+We see a regional shift in electricity access over the past few decades: in 2000, nearly half of the world's people without access lived in South Asia.
 However, this figure has dramatically decreased in recent years.
-Taking its place is Sub-Saharan Africa; it’s home to three-quarters of the world's population that don’t have access to electricity.
+Taking its place is Sub-Saharan Africa, home to three-quarters of the world's population without access to electricity.

 Access to clean fuels for cooking